 If you reach out for treatment in a timely manner, a tooth abscess may not get too severe.
 When you come in for emergency tooth repair, Dr. Green will drain the infection and may need to perform root canal therapy on the tooth.

-Other signs an infection is spreading could include the following.
+Other signs your tooth infection is spreading could include the following:

 - You may feel fatigued and dizzy.